Esophageal cancer: Surgery

 If the cancer has been diagnosed while still in an early stage, surgical treatment with a curative intention may be possible.
 Some small tumors that only involve the mucosa or lining of the esophagus may be removed by endoscopic mucosal resection (EMR).
 Otherwise, curative surgery of early-stage lesions may entail removal of all or part of the esophagus (esophagectomy), although this is a difficult operation with a relatively high risk of mortality or post-operative difficulties.
 The benefits of surgery are less clear in early-stage ESCC than EAC.
 There are a number of surgical options, and the best choices for particular situations remain the subject of research and discussion.
-As well as characteristics and location of the tumor, other factors include the patient's condition, and the type of operation the surgical team is most experienced with.

 The likely quality of life after treatment is a relevant factor when considering surgery.
 Surgical outcomes are likely better in large centers where the procedures are frequently performed.
 If the cancer has spread to other parts of the body, esophagectomy is nowadays not normally performed.

 Esophagectomy is the removal of a segment of the esophagus; as this shortens the length of the remaining esophagus, some other segment of the digestive tract is pulled up through the chest cavity and interposed.
 This is usually the stomach or part of the large intestine (colon) or jejunum.
 Reconnection of the stomach to a shortened esophagus is called an esophagogastric anastomosis.